Vini2/agtools/docs/exampleapplications.md

 ## Haplotype phasing from assembly graph bubbles

+Haplotype phasing aims to distinguish and reconstruct the individual haplotypes present in a diploid or polyploid genome.
+In assembly graphs, this can often be approached by identifying and resolving **bubbles** which are alternative paths in the graph that correspond to sequence differences between haplotypes.

 Here’s a minimal local haplotype phasing example with graph-bubbles using the *agtools* API.
 It:

 1. loads a `UnitigGraph` from a GFA,